kathrynezong/ResumeCritic/README.md

 - **Resume Analysis:** Upload your resume and paste a job description to evaluate keyword and skill alignment.
 - **Match Scoring:** Calculates a percentage score representing how closely your resume matches a given job description.
-- **NLP-Based Suggestions:** Detects missing keywords and provides suggestions for improvement.
+- **NLP-Based Keyword Extraction:** Uses spaCy for text processing and rule-based matching to detect missing keywords and provide suggestions for improvement.
 - **Full-Stack Integration:** FastAPI backend with a Next.js frontend using RESTful communication.
 - **Modern UI:** Clean interface built with TailwindCSS and TypeScript.
 - **Theme Support:** Optional dark/light mode toggle using `next-themes`.